emolinaro/ucloud-workshop-11-12-2024/README.md

    - **Description:** Extend your fine-tuning skills to the larger Llama-3.1-70B model, exploring scalability and optimization strategies within the NeMo environment.

 3. **[Deploying Llama-3.3-70B with Triton Inference Server](notebooks/llama3.3-70B-triton.ipynb)**
-   - **Description:** Dive into the deployment process of the optimized Llama-3.3-70B model using Triton Inference Server, enhancing inference performance with TensorRT and conducting comprehensive performance profiling.
+   - **Description:** Dive into the deployment process of the optimized Llama-3.3-70B model using Triton Inference Server, enhancing inference performance with TensorRT-LLM and conducting comprehensive performance profiling.

 ## Getting Started